BenjaminArmstrong/ps-petname/README.md

 ## To-do

-I really should turn this into a module - so that is on the backlog.
+[x] I really should turn this into a module - so that is on the backlog.
 But if anyone wants to take a crack at it, contributions are welcome :-)

 ## Author

-This utility was created by Benjamin Armstrong, based on the original project by Dustin Kirkland
+This utility was created by Benjamin Armstrong, based on the original project by Dustin Kirkland.
+Modulized by Mitchell Tombs, a gentleman with too much free time.